-The Center for International Policy (CIP) is a non-profit public policy research and advocacy think tank with offices in Washington, D.C. and New York City.
+The Center for International Policy (CIP) is a non-profit public policy research and advocacy think tank with offices in Washington, D.C., and New York City.
 It was founded in 1975 in response to the Vietnam War.
-The Center describes its mission as “promoting a U.S. foreign policy based on international cooperation, demilitarization and respect for human rights.
-The current President and CEO is Salih Booker.
+The Center describes its mission as “promoting a U.S. foreign policy based on international cooperation, demilitarization, and respect for human rights.
+The current President and CEO are Salih Booker.

 Funded by / Ownership

 The Center for International Policy is a nonprofit that is funded through donations.
-The website fully discloses their large donors as follows:
+The website fully discloses its large donors as follows:

 Analysis / Bias

 In review, CIP conducts research and advocates for the most urgent threats to the planet: war, corruption, inequality, and climate change.
 Article headlines often contain emotionally loaded language, such as this Turkey’s Invasion of Syria, Made in the U.S.A.
 This story is appropriately sourced.
 The website also features a section called Voices that links to full articles from other sources such as Forbes and Counterpunch.

-Editorially, CIP promotes progressive left leaning policy such as anti-war, inequality and concerns with global warming.
+Editorially, CIP promotes progressive left-leaning policies such as anti-war, inequality, and concerns with global warming.
 CIP reports negatively on President Trump, The Saudi lobbying machine continues to exert influence on Congress — and Trump, and this In Search of a Post-Trump Foreign Policy.
-In general, The Center for International Policy reports factually with a left leaning editorial bias.
+In general, The Center for International Policy reports factually with a left-leaning editorial bias.